 AP Microeconomics is a fast-paced, college-level course that focuses on the decision making of individuals, households, firms, and the government.
 Students will study a variety of economic theories and analyze their practical applications in the real world.
 Course topics include the product market (including forces of supply and demand), factor/resource markets (including labor and capital), and competition/market structures.

 Please note that this is a 0.5 credit course.
 Students generally combine this course with AP Macroeconomics to earn a full credit toward graduation.
-This course does not satisfy the Virginia graduation requirement that all students take an Economics and Personal Finance course.
+This course does not fully satisfy the Virginia graduation requirement that all students complete an Economics and Personal Finance course.
+Students taking AP Microeconomics also need to complete the one-semester Personal Finance course to fully satisfy the Virginia graduation requirement.

 This course aligns with the College Board’s learning goals for AP Microeconomics.